📝 Recipes, knowledge & memory · ⏱️ 3 min read

 Step 2: Define approval criteria

-Set clear criteria for when a dish gets approved:
+Establish clear criteria for dish approval:

 • Maximum food cost: for example 32% for main courses